Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 </policies>
 ```

-### Example 2: Retail Assistant with Basic Controls
+### Example 2: Retail Assistant with Basic Controls (No JWT Authentication)

-This use case requires only basic model restrictions and capacity management, without the need for PII processing or advanced content safety.
+This use case requires only basic model restrictions and capacity management, without the need for JWT authentication, PII processing or advanced content safety.

 #### Use Case Information
 - Name: Retail Assistant